-Low-level concerns should be shared confidentially in line with our low levels concern policy to Jenny Martin/Kat Walsh (Co-Headteachers).
+Low-level concerns should be shared confidentially in line with our low levels concern policy/staff behaviour policy/code of conduct to Jenny Martin-coHeadteacher.

-Where low-level concerns are reported to the school, the headteacher will be informed of all low-level concerns and is the ultimate decision maker in respect of the response to all low-level concerns.
+Where low-level concerns are reported to the nursery, the coheadteachers will be informed of all low-level concerns and are the ultimate decision makers in respect of the response to all low-level concerns.

-- The headteacher will share concerns and liaise with the LADO - Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified. - If the school is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO or the SASE.
+- The headteacher will share concerns and liaise with the LADO - Low-level concerns shared about supply staff and contractors will be shared with their employers so any potential patterns of inappropriate behaviour can be identified. - If the nursery is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, we will consult with the LADO or the SASE.